Revised: 7 November 2022

 • a B/Austria/1359417/2021 (B/Victoria lineage)-like virus; and

-For trivalent influenza vaccines to be used in the 2023 southern hemisphere influenza season, WHO recommends the use of A(H1N1)pdm09, A(H3N2) and B/Victoria lineage viruses as listed above for use in quadrivalent vaccines.
+For trivalent influenza vaccines for use in the 2024 southern hemisphere influenza season, WHO recommends the A(H1N1)pdm09, A(H3N2) and B/Victoria lineage viruses as listed above for the quadrivalent vaccines.

 Candidate Vaccine Viruses (CVV) recommended for H1N1 and H3N2 are different for egg- and cell-based vaccines as, in some instances, the same virus is not optimal for both production systems.
 When this is the case, different viruses with similar properties are selected as the prototypes to facilitate timely vaccine production.
-Further information is available in the Questions and Answers document (PDF, 134 KB, 8 pages), published on the World Health Organization’s (WHO) website.
+For more information, see the Questions and Answers document (PDF, 256 KB, 6 pages), published on the World Health Organization’s (WHO) website.

-The recommended composition is based on the outcome of:
+The recommended influenza vaccine composition is based on the outcome of:

-• The meeting of the Australian Influenza Vaccine Committee, with a New Zealand representative, to consult on the influenza vaccine composition for 2023 (held on 5 October 2022)
+• the meeting of the Australian Influenza Vaccine Committee, with a New Zealand representative, to consult on the influenza vaccine composition for 2024 (held on 12 October 2023)

-• The recommendations of the WHO annual consultation on the composition of 2023 influenza vaccines for the southern hemisphere.
+• the recommendations of the WHO annual consultation on the composition of 2024 influenza vaccines for the southern

-Sponsors wanting to introduce seasonal composition updates for registered influenza vaccines are encouraged to notify the associated changes in two discrete stages:
+Medsafe encourages sponsors wanting to introduce seasonal composition updates for approved influenza vaccines to notify the associated changes in two discrete stages.

-Stage 1: A CMN (Form B - Labelling Grade 2) to update labelling and literature.
+Stage 1: A CMN (Form B; change category Labelling - G2) to update labelling and literature.
 This CMN must include a commitment to not distribute affected product until a relevant CMN (see Stage 2 below) to update the formulation has been consented.

-Stage 2: A CMN (Form B - Formulation Grade 2) for approval of the updated formulation.
-This CMN to update the vaccine formulation (with regards to virus strains) should include the following:
+Stage 2: A CMN (Form B; change category Formulation – G1) for approval of the updated formulation.
+This CMN to update the vaccine formulation (with regards to virus strains) should include the following information:

 • Summarised quality control information for Master and Working Seed Lots proposed for use in the forthcoming campaign, including strain history, and results from testing for sterility, mycoplasma, identity of haemagglutinin and neuraminidase, and egg infectivity.
-If results from genetic analysis are not available, an estimated date for the provision of this data should be provided.
+If results from genetic analysis are not available, sponsors should provide an estimated date for the provision of this

 • Batch analysis data (including verification of HA and NA, and validation of splitting/solubilisation (as relevant) and inactivation) for three monovalent pooled harvest batches made at commercial scale using the proposed seeds.
 Data should be compared to relevant compendial monograph requirements.
-Particle size analysis for new strains should be provided for information purposes.
+Sponsors should also provide particle size analysis for new

 • Qualification of SRD testing of HA content in drug substance and drug product using defined standard antigens and antisera.
-Demonstration of specificity of B-strain reagents should include evidence for a lack of cross-reactivity between the B-strain viruses from the quadrivalent product.
+Demonstration of specificity of B- strain reagents should include evidence for a lack of cross-reactivity between the B-strain viruses from the quadrivalent

 • Stability data from testing of drug substances and drug product in recent years to support the proposed shelf life for the forthcoming campaign, along with a protocol to monitor stability of drug substances and drug product from the forthcoming campaign.
-Any stability data obtained to date from the forthcoming campaign, and a commitment to inform Medsafe of OOS results or aberrant trends that may arise, should also be provided.
+Sponsors should also provide any stability data obtained to date from the forthcoming campaign, and a commitment to inform Medsafe of OOS results or aberrant trends that may

 • Confirmation that the product is in full compliance with a relevant Ph.
 Eur. monograph for influenza vaccine (specify which monograph).

-• Commitment to forward Certificates of Analysis for the first three vaccine lots intended for the New Zealand market in the forthcoming season prior to their distribution.
+• Prior to their distribution, commitment to forward Certificates of Analysis for the first three vaccine lots intended for the New Zealand market in the forthcoming

-Further guidance regarding the information requirements referred to in the above points is available in the European Medicines Agency document, EMA/CHMP/BWP/310834/2012 Guideline on Influenza Vaccines – Quality Module (PDF, 356 KB, 34 pages).
+For further guidance about these information requirements, see the European Medicines Agency document, EMA/CHMP/BWP/310834/2012 Guideline on Influenza Vaccines – Quality Module (PDF, 356 KB, 34 pages).

 Hide menus